Contact Sales

 From what batch production is, to its advantages and disadvantages in the manufacturing process and which industries it suits best – here’s all you need to know about this popular method of product assembly (as well as how batch tracking helps improve outcomes for businesses).

-What is batch production?
+What is Batch Production?

-Batch production is manufacturing a product, or range of similar products, in batches, whereby the assembly is completed in a series of stages or steps.
+Batch production is manufacturing a product, or a range of similar products, in batches, whereby the assembly is completed in a series of stages or steps.
 Sometimes known as a ‘batch and queue’, all of the items in a batch will go through the first part of the process, then wait in line for the next phase of production.

 Batch production is a way of manufacturing that suits many different kinds of businesses and industries.